argoproj/argo-cd/docs/user-guide/resource_hooks.md

 ## Using A Hook To Send A Slack Message

-The following example uses the Slack API to send a a Slack message when sync completes:
+The following example uses the Slack API to send a a Slack message when sync completes or fails:

 ```yaml
 apiVersion: batch/v1